-The can become especially painful as the wart grows if they are on pressure areas of your feet.
+They can become especially painful as the wart grows if they are on pressure areas of your feet.

 Warts are often hard to treat as the virus is clever at hiding from your own bodies immune system, therefore a lot of the targeted treatments attempt to “wake up” your immune system.

-Treatment 1: SWIFT
+Treatment 1: Swift

-Swift therapy is the most effective and latest technology available for treatment of warts with an 83% resolution rate.
+Swift therapy is the most effective and latest technology available for the treatment of warts with an 83% resolution rate.

 Swift uses focused Microwave therapy to cause “heat shock” to the wart tissue.